allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 There is a significant number of substances that may increase the dopamine level above the baseline:

 * Chocolate might increase it up to 1,5 times, although it only lasts a few seconds.
-* Smoked nicotine or cocaine may cause a 2,5 times increase, amphetamine causes up to 10 times increase in dopamine level (knowing that and how peak and baseline levels of dopamine work, explains the addictive effect those substances have).
+* Smoked nicotine or cocaine may cause a 2,5 times increase, amphetamine causes up to 10-fold increase (knowing that and how peak and baseline levels of dopamine work, explains the addictive effect those substances have).
 * Alcohol in low doses is also known to cause dopamine release.
 * Ingestion of herbs like saffron, rosemary or oregano may lead to elevation of dopamine levels.
 * Caffeine causes a rather modest increase of dopamine, but also increases sensitivity of some dopamine receptors as